-I’m happy to say that after our last visit with the opthalmologist, she says that he is 95% improved and will not need another follow-up appointment.
+I’m happy to say that they did eventually go away.
+After our final visit with the opthalmologist, she said that he was 95% improved and would not need another follow-up appointment, and she was correct.
 She said this will be a recurring problem and that regular twice or three times daily cleaning will be needed on an ongoing basis.

-I know how frustrating and time consuming it is to take care of and try to prevent this unsightly, seemingly hopeless cyst, and sincerely hope something that I’ve written here will work for you too.
+I know how frustrating and time consuming it is to take care of and try to prevent this unsightly, seemingly hopeless cyst, and I sincerely hope something here will work for you too.

 For me, it helps to remember that consistent cleaning and immediate preventative measures at the first sign of a problem go a long way.

-I’m so glad our little boy’s eyes have improved over time.
+I’m so glad our little boy’s eyes improved with time.
 My favourite recommendation: Sulphur.
-It seemed to make the greatest improvement once we found out about it and got some, and also seemed to take down a bout of persistent styes he had as recently as a month and a half ago.
+It seemed to make the greatest improvement once we found out about it and got some, and also seemed to take down a bout of persistent styes he had a while later.

 Update +1: Salt water!

 It might sound as if it stings.
 And it does for a quick second, if you have styes.
 I tried this on myself first because it sounded sketchy.
 Each time, my stye felt better soon after and was gone the next day.
-If it stings my son’s chalazions, he is not letting on.
-He just gets annoyed with all the eye stuff in general and runs away.
+If it stung my son’s chalazions, he did not let on.
+He just got annoyed with all the eye stuff in general and ran the other way.

 - Stir to dissolve all salt.

 - Dip cotton ball in the solution, squeeze cotton ball so it’s not dripping.